Top Secret Drum Corps

-Top Secret Drum Corps is a drum corps based in Basel, Switzerland.
+Top Secret Drum Corps is a drum corps founded in 1991 in Basel, Switzerland.
 With 25 drummers and colour guard section, the corps became famous for its demanding six-minute routine performed at the Royal Edinburgh Military Tattoo in 2003.
 With its invitation to Edinburgh, Top Secret became one of the first non-military, non-British Commonwealth acts to perform on the Esplanade at Edinburgh Castle.

 Since its success in 2003, Top Secret was invited to return to Edinburgh in 2006 with a new routine.
-They were invited a third time in 2009 and again in 2012, 2015, 2018 and 2022.
+They were invited a third time in 2009 and again in 2012, 2015, 2018, 2022 and 2025.
 Under the leadership of Erik Julliard, the band is also responsible for the founding of the Basel Tattoo, a military tattoo show similar to the Royal Edinburgh Military Tattoo, now held annually in Basel.